-David Abrams Portfolio 2025: A Concentrated Bet on Loar Holdings
+David Abrams Portfolio Entering 2026: A High-Conviction Stake in Loar Holdings

 Andrius Budnikas